 Since most of my family lives in South Florida, I spend a lot of time there.
 So much, in fact, that many of you seem to think I live there (I don’t – I live in Brooklyn).
 Bobby, Miku, and I always stay at my sister’s house, and we sleep in my niece’s bedroom…in a bunk bed.
 My nephew also has bunk beds in his room, so she goes and sleeps in there.
 Kids love bunk beds, don’t they?
-My older sister and I had them, when we shared a room, and I preferred sleeping on the top bunk.
+I am not the biggest fan, I would much prefer to be in my own king mattress, but then everyone loves their own bed don’t they!
+When we were little, my older sister and I had them, when we shared a room, and I preferred sleeping on the top bunk.
 I even had them when I first moved to NYC, because I had a teeny tiny room but still wanted a place for my guests to sleep.
 But now, I just can’t deal.
 I guess (slash know) that it’s the addition of another sleeping companion, who isn’t that easy to sleep with, as it is.
 Bobby snores, kicks, talks in his sleep, and grinds his teeth.
 Recently, he did this super weird thing where – while completely asleep – he opened his eyes really wide and pointed at me, making circles in the air, sufficiently freaking me the heck out.
 That’s quite enough on a normal day, in our sad little full-size bed, but add in an oppressive bunk bed that makes me feel like I’m in a stuffy cave with a snoring, hibernating bear with tattoos…let’s just say that I end up moving to the couch, sometimes.

 There’s a point to this story, and I’ll get to it before I go on too many tangents.
 Recently, Roxy Mae (aforementioned little niece) mentioned that she wanted to redecorate her room, and get rid of her bunk beds.
 She is now ten, officially the age of double digits, and wanted a more grown-up-but-not-too-grown-up decor of woodland creatures, with a color palette of peach, cream, and gold.
 With the holidays approaching quickly, I asked my sister if I could help give her a room makeover, just in time for it to be a Christmas gift – both to her, and to her guests: us.
 Sleep Innovations offered to send her one of their memory foam mattresses, and even sent a beautiful new bed frame…no bunk in sight!